 Prince Hal wasn't soothed by his father's words.
 He feared when he became ruler he would exhaust his days rooting out hidden plots, instead of performing valiant deeds.
 "Will I be able to trust anyone?" he wondered.

 Hunting afforded a refuge from the intrigue encircling the throne.
-Spring bled into summer and the prince was more often found afield than within his father's castle.
+Spring bled into summer and the Prince was more often found afield than within his father's castle.
 Joining him were his close companions, Edmund and Stephen, first sons of his uncles.
-They would one day serve him as lords of the West Isle and the North Isle.
+Just like their fathers, they would one day serve the realm as lords of the West Isle and the North Isle.

-One afternoon, searching for game in the hills with his entourage, Hal spied a large bird with glimmering gold feathers and a scarlet crest.
+On the afternoon before his twentieth birthday, Hal was searching for game in the hills with his entourage.
+Nothing worth killing had appeared and a feeling of gloom had come over the Prince.
+Then he spied a large bird with glimmering gold feathers and a scarlet crest.
 The creature looked so similar to the bird in the tapestry that he imagined it must have magically sprung from the weaving and escaped from the castle.
 He prayed to the Spirit of the Hunt while he fit the nock of an arrow to the string of his bow.

 "Damn!" yelled Hal.
 The shot fell short.